MCPCapital/HarmonizeProject/README.md

 **Minimum Hardware:**

 * Hue bridge using firmware version 194808600 or greater
-* Raspberry Pi 4B/3B/Zero or Linux box running at 1.5GHz+ with at least 4 CPU cores (tested on Ubuntu 22.04 64-bit LTS).
-The RPi 4B will exhibit optimal performance at 1080p resolution.
+* Raspberry Pi 5/4B/3B/Zero or Linux box running at 1.5GHz+ with at least 4 CPU cores (tested on Ubuntu 24.04 64-bit).
+The RPi 5 and 4B will exhibit optimal performance at 1080p resolution.
 Good performance can be achieved on the RPi 3B and Zero with minimal tweaking to lower frame rates (~10 FPS for the Zero) and video resolutions.
 * HDMI video capture card or Webcam input device (ex. https://github.com/silvanmelchior/RPi_Cam_Web_Interface)

 **Example Hardware configuration (tested successfully unless otherwise noted below):**